ivan-sabo/golang-playground/README.md

 Here will be a list of features

 ## TODO list
-- finish REST CRUD for all domain entities
+- finish REST for all functionalities
 - write unit tests
 - write API tests
 - add request validation